al-deployment-services/al_cd_aws_cross_setup/README.rst

 This script will create the Threat Manager AWS Cross Account role link setup.
 Two components that will be created:

 - New Credentials based on the provided IAM role + external ID
+- (Optional) New Credentials to use for centralized CloudTrail support based on the provided IAM role + external ID
 - New Source based on the given credentials and AWS Account ID

 Requirements